 - 1. Handcuffs are only to be placed by law enforcement.
 EMS personnel are not permitted to use handcuffs. - 2.
+If the patient was placed in handcuffs by law enforcement due to agitation/ combativeness, altered mental status or a similar process, the patient should be evaluated for an underlying life-threatening emergency. - 3.
 Request that law enforcement remain with the patient in the ambulance, if possible.
-If not possible, request that police ride behind ambulance so as to be readily available to remove handcuffs if needed in an emergency situation to facilitate medical care of the patient. - 3.
-EMS personnel are not responsible for the law enforcement hold on these patients. - Handcuffed patients will not be placed in the prone position. - 5.
+If not possible, request that police ride behind ambulance so as to be readily available to remove handcuffs if needed in an emergency situation to facilitate medical care of the patient. - 4.
+EMS personnel are not responsible for the law enforcement hold on these patients. - 5.
+Handcuffs should only be removed for a medical emergency.
+EMS should assess the need for ongoing physical restraint for patient or provider safety. - 6.
+Handcuffed patients will not be placed in the prone position. - 7.
 Handcuffs may be used with spinal motion restriction.
 Medical priorities should take priority in the positioning of the handcuffs.